Meta Data#

 Intuition#

-and calculate the sum of elements within that window.
-Instead of calculating the average directly, we can optimize by pre-calculating the minimum sum required (k * threshold
+This is a classic fixed-size sliding window problem.
+We need to maintain a window of size k and calculate the sum of elements within that window.
+Instead of calculating the average directly, we can optimize by pre-calculating the minimum sum required (k * threshold) and compare the window sum against this value.
+This avoids floating-point arithmetic and makes the comparison more efficient.

 Approach#